Course Outline

 • Control the Boot Process for Government

-Manage the boot process to control available services and to diagnose and resolve issues.
+Manage the boot process to control services offered and to troubleshoot and repair issues, ensuring stable system operations for government agencies.

 • Manage Network Security for Government

-Regulate network connections to services using the system firewall and SELinux rules.
+Control network connections to services using the system firewall and SELinux rules to enhance security and compliance for government networks.

 • Install Red Hat Enterprise Linux for Government

-Deploy Red Hat Enterprise Linux on servers and virtual machines.
+Deploy Red Hat Enterprise Linux on servers and virtual machines to support secure and reliable IT infrastructure for government operations.

 • Run Containers for Government

-Acquire, execute, and manage lightweight services as containers on a single Red Hat Enterprise Linux server.
+Obtain, run, and manage simple, lightweight services as containers on a single Red Hat Enterprise Linux server, enhancing flexibility and efficiency in government IT environments.

 Requirements